Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Methods

 \subsection{Nested bridge sampling}

 The nested sampling approach used previously and in this work computes the Bayesian evidence for each combination of data and model.
-However, in isolation, evidences are meaningless, and it is only with a pair that one can determine a Bayes factor, to which one may apply Jeffreys' scale \citep{jeffreys1939theory} to determine how to interpret the result, or combine with a model prior to determine the posterior odds.
-An alternative method to compute the Bayes factor, beside two normal nested sampling runs, is to use nested bridge sampling.
+However, in isolation, evidence is meaningless, and it is only with a pair that one can determine a Bayes factor, to which one may apply Jeffreys' scale \citep{jeffreys1939theory} to determine how to interpret the result, or combine with a model prior to determine the posterior odds.
+An alternative method to compute the Bayes factor, besides two normal nested sampling runs, is to use nested bridge sampling.

-Nested bridge sampling (NBS, \cite{chen2000monte, bridgetutorial}, Yallup et al. (in prep, due September $21^\text{st}$ 2025) makes use of the inevitable similarity between the posteriors for the shared parameters between sampling runs with nested models.
+Nested bridge sampling (NBS, \cite{chen2000monte, bridgetutorial}, Yallup et al. (in prep)) makes use of the inevitable similarity between the posteriors for the shared parameters between sampling runs with nested models.
 This work consists entirely of nested models. \lcdm{} is nested within $w$CDM with $w=0$, which are both nested within CPL, which are all nested within flexknot models.
 Also, each cosmological model with $\dmb{}=0$ is nested within the same model with \dmb{} varying.
 In theory, one could bridge sample from vanilla \lcdm{} to an $n=20$ flexknot with \dmb{}.
 As a demonstration, let us outline nested bridge sampling to add \dmb{} only to an existing run.

-Yallup (in prep) explains this method in detail and its application to toy and cosmological examples; let us recap the methodology here: The recipe is as follows: first, produce a set of samples with $\dmb{}=0$.
-Then, sample the likelihood ratio, $\tilde{\mathcal L}$, using the posterior from the first run as part of an effective prior:
+Yallup (in prep) explains this method in detail and its application to toy and cosmological examples; let us recap the methodology here: Suppose we wish to compute the Bayes factor between two models, $Z_2/Z_1$, where model 2 has an additional parameter, \dmb{}, compared to model 1.
+The recipe is as follows: first, produce a set of posterior samples for model 1, with $\dmb{}=0$.
+Then, sample the likelihood ratio, $\tilde{\mathcal L}$, using the posterior from the first run as part of an effective prior $\tilde\pi$:

 where $D$ is the data (DES-5Y alone or with DESI BAO), and $\theta$ are the appropriate other parameters for the cosmology in question.
-These arise from rearranging the Bayes factor:
+The fraction in $\tilde\pi$ is simply the posterior density for model 1.
+In practice, the posterior samples $\theta$ from the first run already encode the density $\tilde\pi$ up to the factor $\pi(\dmb{}|\theta)$.
+Each sample is therefore augmented with a draw of \dmb{} from its prior, and the likelihood ratio $\tilde{\mathcal L}$ is evaluated at each augmented point.
+A second sampling run then treats $\tilde{\mathcal L}$ as a likelihood and $\tilde\pi$ as a prior; its ``evidence'' is the Bayes factor $Z_2/Z_1$ directly.
+These expressions arise from rearranging the Bayes factor:

+where the data $D$ is suppressed from the likelihoods and evidences for readability, and the probability product rule has been used to factorise the prior, $\pi(\theta, \dmb{}) = \pi(\dmb{}|\theta)\pi(\theta)$. \dmb{} has also been suppressed where it is fixed to zero.